Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 While it’s easy to imagine how Monet would have found the atmosphere contemplative, idyllic even, reality is a bit different, more one of crowds jostling to capture their best Instagram photograph.

-This was his garden, his muse and canvas, his outdoor atelier, the genesis of the works you would have seen at the Orsay earlier in the day.
+This was his garden, his muse and canvas, his outdoor atelier, the genesis of the works you would be able to see at the Orangerie and the Musee d'Orsay.

-View of Clos Normand from Monet's houseView of the Clos Normand from the first floor of Monet's house, which we could explore at our own pace ©OffbeatFrance/Leyla Alyanak
+View of Clos Normand from Monet's houseView of the Clos Normand from the first floor of Monet's house ©OffbeatFrance/Leyla Alyanak

 Monet's house

 Monet was quite the character.
-According to Manuel, he even managed to get the River Epte – which once ran through his property – diverted so he could build his pond.
+He even managed to get the River Epte – which once ran through his property – diverted so he could build his pond.

 We can glean a lot about his daily by visiting the house in which he lived from 1883 until his death in 1926.
 It is remarkably preserved, and inside, you’ll find replicas of his artworks, along with his personal collection of Japanese prints.
-The rooms may reflect the period's typical rural Normandy style, but they do so mixed with a dash of the artist’s genius.
+The rooms may reflect the period's typical rural Normandy style, but it is definitely mixed with a dash of the artist’s genius.

 Exterior of Monet's house at Giverny